-The clerkship is four weeks in duration and will consist of inpatient shifts, in-house calls, lectures, conferences, and reading assignments.
+The sub-internship is four weeks in duration and will consist of inpatient shifts, in-house calls, lectures, conferences, and reading assignments.
 It is expected that the student will work at least 10 hours per day for 6 days per week.
 Students must have experience providing extended coverage and patient care after hours through night calls, "late" calls, or night float.
 For this sub-internship, "short call" is defined as remaining with your team or attending on-call until about 5:00 PM, "long call" is defined as remaining with your team or attending until 10:00 PM, and "night float" is defined as remaining in the hospital overnight.
 The student is expected to remain on-call with their team including weekend days.
 The call schedule will be determined by the faculty member, while the mix of call types will be determined by the Clerkship Director.
 Work hours must be documented in the Encounter Tracking System (ETS) daily.
+Failure to report work hours is considered a breach of professionalism.